bichlepa/ahk-unicode-enter/README.md

 You can add comments to each character.
 Puth them is brackets.
 Example: `animal = 🐅 (Tiger), 🐁 (Mouse), 🐘 (Elephant)`

-If you want a comma to be entered in a string, escape it.
+If you want a comma to be entered in a string, escape it ```.
 You can also enter linefeeds and other special keys as described in the AutoHotkey help.